Product Pipeline

 IMM-529, targets the C. difficile bacterium and contains polyclonal antibodies cross-reactive to Toxin B, spores and vegetative cells of the bacterium.
 IMM-529 is an oral biologic which does not destroy the microbiome like antibiotic treatments, allowing the microbiome to return to a healthy state, while treating the virulent CDI.
 The antibodies in IMM-529 have been demonstrated to be cross-reactive with a variety of human and animal C. difficile isolates and to their associated Toxin B, vegetative cells and spore components.

-Immuron ‘s manufacturing campaign for a new therapeutic product which targets the Clostridioides Difficile (C. Diff) bacteria, IMM-529 drug substance was completed in December 2023 by CSIRO Agriculture and Food.
-IMM-529 is the second therapeutic drug candidate the company is planning to take into the clinic and has been specifically developed to target (i) toxin B, (ii) spores and (iii) vegetative cells of Clostridioides Difficile (C. Diff) which are thought to be the primary cause of C. Diff disease recurrences.
-A research services agreement has recently been executed with Monash University to assist with vaccine manufacture and stability testing of the Investigational Medical Product to support the pre-IND information package.
-A research services agreement has also been executed with VivoPharm Global Preclinical Services to conduct a GLP compliant toxicity study in rodents.
-The study protocol has been submitted and approved by the Animal Ethics Committee and the study is planned to commence in Q1 2024.
+Immuron ‘s manufacturing campaign for a new therapeutic product which targets the C. difficile (C. diff) bacteria, IMM-529 drug substance was completed in December 2023 by CSIRO Agriculture and Food.
+IMM-529 is the second therapeutic drug candidate the company is planning to take into the clinic and has been specifically developed to target (i) toxin B, (ii) spores and (iii) vegetative cells of C. difficile (C. diff) which are thought to be the primary cause of C. diff disease recurrences.
+A research services agreement was executed with Monash University to assist with vaccine manufacture and stability testing of the Investigational Medical Product to support the pre-IND information package. cGMP manufacture of IMM-529 was completed in December 2023.
+A research services agreement has also been executed with vivoPharm Global Preclinical Services to conduct a GLP compliant toxicity study in rodents.
+The study protocol was approved by the Animal Ethics Committee and the study was completed in Q1 2024.
 The company is working towards submitting a Pre-IND information package to the U.S. Food and Drug Administration (FDA) in H1 2024.

 4. NMRC research collaboration: new therapeutic targeting Campylobacter and ETEC infections

-The U.S Naval Medical Research Center (NMRC) has executed a research agreement with Immuron to develop and clinically evaluate a new therapeutic targeting Campylobacter and Enterotoxigenic Escherichia coli (ETEC) infections.
-The NMRC received written guidance from the U.S. Food and Drug administration (FDA) in relation to the clinical development pathway of the new drug which the company is developing to treat moderate to severe campylobacteriosis and ETEC infections.
-In May 2023, the FDA approved the IND application to test the safety and protective efficacy in a first-in man study.
+The U.S Naval Medical Research Command (NMRC) has executed a research agreement with Immuron to develop and clinically evaluate a new therapeutic targeting Campylobacter and Enterotoxigenic Escherichia coli (ETEC) infections.
+The NMRC received written guidance from the U.S. Food and Drug administration (FDA) in May 2023, the NMRC received clearance for the IND application from the FDA to test the safety and protective efficacy in a first-in man study.

 5. Development of Shigella specific therapeutic